How does the Green Homes Grant work?

 Most can receive vouchers for up to £5,000, typically covering two thirds of the total cost of the property refurbishment.

-Those on low-income can apply for grants of up to £10,000 which will cover 100% of the retrofit costs.
+If you receive certain benefits you Those on low-income can apply for grants of up to £10,000 which will cover 100% of the retrofit costs (see “Do I qualify for the low-income Green Homes Grant scheme” for further information.

 What work can I claim for through a Green Homes Grant?